Expanding the program

 Key milestones this far include:

-- agreeing to a national list of conditions
+- agreeing a national list of target conditions, and achieving national consistency against this list

 - the endorsement of the national decision-making pathway by all Australian health ministers